 Classical Chinese Herbal Medicine

 Chinese herbal medicine provides a way to extend treatment outside the office by strengthening the body, aiding with detoxification, and/or bolstering your acupuncture treatment.
 According to the NIH, natural products consisting of herbs and natural supplements are currently the number one complementary and alternative medicine therapy in the country.
-Learn more here.
-Schedule your free consultation here.
+In China, herbal medicine is also the number one most-utilized natural therapy.
+Learn more about Chinese herbal medicine here.
+Schedule your appointment here.

 A warming and supplementing therapy utilizing mugwort to strengthen the blood, stimulate optimal flow of qi, and maintain health.
-Schedule your free consultation here.
+Schedule your appointment here.

 Chinese Dietetics / Nutritional Counseling

 The Chinese have been masters of the art of digestion for millennia.
 Chinese nutritional counseling is available to take advantage of this centuries-old science and optimize your digestive function and comfort.
-Schedule your free consultation here.
+Schedule your appointment here.

 Japanese Sotai Massage